Fees for advice and representation at single hearings for sentence in the Magistrates Court

 - Taking statements from any witness

-- Advice and assistance in relation to a “special reasons” hearing
+- Advice and representation in relation to an “Exceptional Hardship” or “Special Reasons” hearing

-- Advice and assistance in relation to a matter for trial
+- Advice and representation in relation to a matter for trial

 - Time and cost of travelling to a Court other than Coventry or Leamington Spa.

 The following key stages of your matter are based on the presumption that you have entered a guilty plea or will do so and have a date for your hearing.